Osip Senkovsky: Life

+Senkovsky was born on his mother's estate in Antagaluonė, located some 30 mi away from Vilnius.
+His father was Jan Sękowski; his mother came from the Bujko family, of Belarusian-German roots, but with a Polish national identity.

+He attended the piarist college in Minsk, and later Vilnius University.
+During his study there he became fascinated with all things oriental.
+In the years 1817–1822 he was closely associated with the Society of Scoundrels and contributed articles to their periodical "Wiadomości Brukowe" ('The Street News').

+Oriental travels and later professorship

-Senkovsky was born on his mother's estate in Antagotony, located some 30 miles away from Vilna (Vilnius in modern-day Lithuania, then in the Russian Empire).
-He was born into an old family of Lithuanian nobility.
-During his study in the University of Vilna he became fascinated with all things oriental.
-Having mastered the Arabic, Persian, Turkish, and Hebrew languages, he was assigned to the Russian mission in Constantinople, which occupation gave him ample opportunities to travel in Syria, Nubia, and Egypt.
-In 1821 he returned to the Russian capital, where he got the chair in oriental languages at the University of Saint Petersburg.
+Having mastered the Arabic, Persian, Turkish, and Hebrew languages, he went onto a journey to Turkey, Liban, Egypt, Nubia and Abisina, leaving Vilnius on 1 September 1819.
+The journey was financed from private savings, as well as by the Royal Society of Friends of Science in Warsaw, the Polish press, and scholarly institutions in Vilnius.
+In 1821, he returned to the Russian capital, where he got the chair in oriental languages at the University of Saint Petersburg.

+As a professor at the principal Russian university, he continued his cooperation with main Polish scholarly institutions, and the Polish press in St Petersburg.
+He also maintained contacts with the Philomaths residing in St Petersburg, including Ignacy Daniłowicz, Józef Jeżowski, Franciszek Malewski, and others.
+He likewise met with Adam Mickiewicz during the latter’s stays in St. Petersburg in 1824–1825 and 1827–1828.

+As a writer

 In the 1820s, Senkovsky started publishing in the popular periodicals of Kondraty Ryleyev and Faddei Bulgarin.
-He is best remembered for having edited the first Russian "thick journal," Biblioteka Dlya Chteniya (Library for Reading, 1833–1856), whose lively and humorous style (as Nikolai Gogol put it) attracted to literary journals even those people who had never held a book in their hands.
+He is best remembered for having edited the first Russian "thick journal," Biblioteka Dlya Chteniya ('Library for Reading', 1833–1856), whose lively and humorous style (as Nikolai Gogol put it) attracted to literary journals even those people who had never held a book in their hands.

 Senkovsky encouraged new writers.
-He had a strong influence on Yelena Hahn and on Elizaveta Akhmatova.
+He had a strong influence on Yelena Hahn and Elizaveta Akhmatova.
 In the latter case he not only developed a writer but she regarded him as a parent, Akhmatova would eventually publish her own magazines and in time her own memoir of Senkowsky.